uc-berkeley-w215/fall2020/schedule/unit-11.md

 ### Synchronous discussion agenda

-  - Discuss assigned readings (\~40 minutes)
+  - Discuss assigned readings (\~10 mins each)

-  - 10-minute presentations from each project group
+  - Rest of the time assigned to projects discussion